kkumtree/susc-github-actions-2025/ONE-BY-ONE.md

 pwd
 # `/workspaces/susc-github-actions-2025/srcs`에 있는지 확인
 git status
-# On branch playground
+# On branch hands-on
-# Your branch is up to date with 'origin/playground'.
+# Your branch is up to date with 'origin/hands-on'.
 #
 # Changes to be committed:
 #   (use "git restore --staged <file>..." to unstage)